Undergraduate Student Information

 |WATR203: Freshwater Science Field Skills (University of Canterbury)||

-15 points, Summer Course (not offered in 2018 but will run in 2019 - to be timetabled).
-This five day course, based primarily at UC, involves field-based practical freshwater monitoring, including hydrological, water chemistry, aquatic plant, invertebrate, fish and bird assessments.
-Course outline available here.
+15 points, Summer Course This course IS OFFERED IN 2019 (contrary to the link on UC's website).
+The course will run Nov 18 2019 through Nov 29 2019.
+This course, based primarily at UC, involves field-based practical freshwater monitoring, including hydrological, water chemistry, aquatic plant, invertebrate, fish and bird assessments.
+Keep checking the course page available here: enrolment can be completed in August.

 |WATR 301: Water Resource Management (University of Canterbury)